andreyuhai/andreyuhai.github.io.old/_posts/articles/2018-06-19-wifi-controlled-rc-car-using-esp8266.md

 #include <WebSocketsServer.h>

 WebSocketsServer webSocket(81);

-const char *ssid = "softAPI";  // You will connect your phone to this Access Point const char *pw = "pass123"; // and this is the password IPAddress ip(192,168,4,1);
+const char *ssid  = "softAPI";  // You will connect your phone to this Access Point const char *pw    = "thereisnospoon"; // and this is the password

+IPAddress ip(192,168,4,1);
 IPAddress netmask(255,255,255,0);